Mortgage Prepayment: Escape Mortgage Penalties And Charges

 Step 3: Compare the results of the above two calculations.
 The prepayment charge is the higher amount of the above two calculations.

-The prepayment charge will be calculated on the entire mortgage balance if you are paying off all the mortgage loans, which is common when refinancing or selling your house.
+The prepayment charge will be calculated on the entire mortgage balance if you pay off all the mortgage loans, which is common when refinancing or selling your house.

 But if you are paying just a portion of your mortgage balance, the prepayment charge will be calculated only on the amount paid that is over the prepayment privilege of the loan.